GSA/datagov-website/www.data.gov/apps-2.md

 Application:
 The combination of marine cadastral and regionally specific data provides users with the spatial context needed to address issues such as alternative energy and other types of marine planning efforts.

-Close
+## National Stormwater Calculator (SWC)

-* National Stormwater Calculator (SWC): Estimates the annual amount of rainwater and frequency of runoff from a specific site anywhere in the United States (including Puerto Rico).
+National Stormwater Calculator (SWC): Estimates the annual amount of rainwater and frequency of runoff from a specific site anywhere in the United States (including Puerto Rico).

-×

-#### National Stormwater Calculator (SWC)

 Sponsor:
 EPA